Disability Income Insurance FAQ

 What if you return to work after a disability but suffer a relapse?

 In addition, periods of disability due to the same or related medical causes and separated by fewer than six months while you are Actively-At-Work, are considered a single period of disability.
-This means you won't have to satisfy a new waiting period before qualifying for benefits should you relapse upon returning to active employment after receiving benefits for a disability.
+This means you won't have to satisfy a new elimination period before qualifying for benefits should you relapse upon returning to active employment after receiving benefits for a disability.
 Actively-At-Work is defined as performing all the regular duties of an occupation for wage or profit on a full-time basis (at least 30 hours per week).

 Does the plan pay for partial disability?

-Yes, your American College of Emergency Physicians plan provides benefits for partial disabilities following the Waiting Period and a period during which Total Disability benefits were payable.
+Yes, your American College of Emergency Physicians plan provides benefits for partial disabilities following the Elimination Period and a period during which Total Disability benefits were payable.
 Partial disability means you are gainfully employed in your regular occupation or specialty on a partial and/or part-time basis, but continuously unable to perform your regular duties and you require the regular care of a physician.

 What's not covered under this plan?